cs60050/MacTrackz/Docs/Graphical User Interface.md

 ### GRAPHICAL USER INTERFACE

 A Graphical User Interface has been designed using Leaflet JavaScript for OpenStreetMap.

- Following technologies are used: <br/>
+ Following technologies have been employed: <br/>
 1. PHP <br/>
 2. JavaScript <br/>
 3. AJAX <br/>